aruladam/BotV1/README.md

 - Change [ownerNumber](https://github.com/adimas999/BotV1/blob/ad9e4b9284c78d24ac2017a0ba037b71087340a4/index.js#L170) in index.js to be your number
 ownerNumber = "6282334297175@s.whatsapp.net"
 - Change [BotInfo](https://github.com/adimas999/BotV1/blob/99d2a5ce3b800f76d8cb6be90cb0f0b1a99a7a67/index.js#L49) in index.js to be your bot name
+- Change [Donasi](https://github.com/adimas999/BotV1/blob/main/lib/donasi.js) in /lib/donasi.js to be your number

 ## Contact